-

 How prevalent is the use of W&I insurance in your transactions?

-Warranty and indemnity (W&I) insurance is used frequently in Dutch transactions, especially when a (private equity) seller is looking for a clean exit.
-A recent deal point study shows that in 2022 the use of W&I insurance in European studies has stabilised, while the years before, there was a consistent increasing trend..
-There seems to be a correlation between the use of W&I insurance and the deal size, meaning that the larger the deal size the more probably it is that a W&I insurance will be used.
+Warranty and indemnity (W&I) insurance is frequently used in Dutch transactions, especially when a (financial sponsor) seller is looking for a clean exit.
+A recent deal point study shows that in 2022 the use of W&I insurance in European studies has stabilised, while the years before, there was a consistent increasing trend.
+There seems to be a correlation between the use of W&I insurance and the deal size, meaning that the larger the deal size the more probably it is that a W&I insurance will be used, although the use of W&I insurance in smaller deals is on the rise.

 -